anton-yashin/LightMock.Generator/README.md

 ### DisableCodeGenerationAttribute
 Place the attribute to your assembly to disable the source code generator.
 It can be useful if you moving mocks to separate assembly.
+Be aware you can't use methods ArrangeSetter and AssertSet of Mock<T>, because they use AOT transformations.

 ### DontOverrideAttribute
 Use the attribute with class type whose virtual members should not be overridden